Ruprekha Banerjee: Career

-In 2005, she was the winner of Fame Gurukul, the all India music competition, Mumbai, organized by Sony TV.
+In 2005, she was declared the joint winner along with Qazi Touqeer for the reality show Fame Gurukul the all India music competition, Mumbai, organized by Sony TV.
 Judges Javed Akhtar, KK, and Shankar Mahadevan evaluated her at various stages.

 In 2006, she was selected for a special episode of Jo Jeeta Wohi Super Star being judged by Vishal Dadlani, Shekhar Ravijani and Farah Khan.

 In 2007, she started recording in regional languages such as Bhojpuri, and Bengali.
 After Fame Gurukul, she has continuously worked and recorded songs with many music directors.
 She has recorded film songs not only in Bengali but also in Hindi, Bhojpuri, and Gujrati.

 She worked with music directors including Bickram Ghosh, Ashok Bhadra, Shankar Mahadevan, Indrajit Dey, Nabin Chottopadhyay, Raju Mukherjee, Prosenjit Chatterjee, Arup Om, Joy Sarkar, Rupankar Bagchi, Goutam Ghosal, Indradeep Dasgupta, Subhadeep Chatterjee and Purbayan Chatterjee.